-My first performance was 16 at the Bondi Pavilion in Sydney, Just me on an MPC2000XL and MC KYE.
+My first performance I was16 years old at the Bondi Pavilion in Sydney, Just me on an MPC2000XL and MC KYE.

 Q: We really dig the song, Run To.
 Tell us where the inspiration for that song came from?
 Which one of you developed it initially?

 A: Like most of our music, MOGz started with a rough beat and the hook.
 VERSA laid down his verse and the song evolved from there.
 We got Alli to do the hook, and once MOGz finished the beat, VERSA mixed and arranged the track.
 The inspiration was our women.
 We think society has falsified the image of women, therefore we wanted to show what real love is and what it takes to keep it.

 Q: Since you’re both in different countries and are using the DropBox universe to record your music, how long did Stay Lit take to record?